-Fear of hackers causing real-world damage has long been part of Hollywood’s history.
-We’ve watched these movies for decades and become almost numb to it.
+Fear of attackers causing real-world damage has long been part of Hollywood’s history.
+We’ve watched movies for decades and become almost numb to it.
 But what if the fiction derived for the big screen had a foothold in reality?
 What if our world could be impacted by an attacker halfway around the world, and it happened today, right in front of our eyes?

 As we continue to connect systems and networks together around the world, and ignore the warnings to prevent access to cybercriminals, today’s physical world can come under attack from almost anyone.

 In this blog we will discuss the cyber community’s latest fear: the ever-evolving BlackEnergy family of malware.
 We’ll delve into how it works, how it has evolved and how it may have laid the groundwork for a far bigger impact on the world than it was ever originally designed to have.

 Why Your Security is Only as Strong as Your Least Secure Endpoint

 The recent flurry of Ukrainian electricity and power distribution attacks perfectly illustrate both the sophistication of today’s attack landscape, as well as the undeniable need for intelligent, predictive, and preventative controls.

 On December 23, 2015, around half a million homes in the Ivano-Frankivsk region of Ukraine lost power in a blackout that lasted several hours.
 Initial reports from Ukrainian news outlets reported the cause was a "virus" spread by "hackers."
 The truth was far more sinister.
 The cybercriminal group involved hit electricity distribution companies with a Trojan called BlackEnergy that infects systems and runs malicious tasks, such as creating a backdoor, that gives attackers direct access to core system files to examine and see if the machine belongs to the company they are targeting.